LexiStarikova/pmldl_hw1/README.md

 # MNIST Digit Prediction Pipeline

-This project implements a pipeline for MNIST digit prediction using a CNN, FastAPI, and Streamlit.
+This project implements a pipeline for MNIST digit prediction using a custom CNN, FastAPI, and Streamlit.

 ## Project Structure